William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 First record 1760

 This fieldname was documented in 1760 but is certainly older.
-It is likely to refer a hillside covered with broom or gorse, shrubs which are typical of heathland.
+It is likely to refer a hillside covered with broom or gorse, shrubs with yellow flowers which are typical of heathland.
 The 1834 Ordnance Survey map shows the location at the junction of Golden Hillock Road and Glovers Road.
 In 1763 Sylvester's Farm was advertised for sale.
 This was later known as Golden Hillock Farm whose farmhouse stood at the junction of Golden Hillock Road and Cooksey Road.
 Golden Hillock Road itself may well be of medieval origin.

 Until 1799 there was a large man-made pool at the foot of the hill.
 Known as Danford Lake.
 Golden Hillock Road seems originally to have been the dam across the Spark Brook constructed to make a fish pond by the local land-owner.
 Using natural ponds and damming rivers to make fishponds was carried out from earliest times, fish being an important source of protein especially in winter.
 With its element ford, the name Danford must predate the building of the dam.
 The pool, which lay to the east of the road, was drained in 1799 when a feeder was taken from the brook to supply the Warwick & Birmingham Canal.
-Sparkhill Mill or Danford Mill, a post-medieval watermill stood close by on Spark Brook.
+Sparkhill Mill/ Danford Mill, a post-medieval watermill stood close by on Spark Brook.

 The Birmingham & Oxford Railway cuts through the area following the line of the Warwick & Birmingham Canal of 1799, now the Grand Union Canal.
 The railway company was taken over by the Great Western Railway in 1848 four years before the line was completed.